By: Team Bonet

 Then, he had left her alone in the room, walking off to a couch by the statue shrine.
 He had stared silently at the old photograph of the woman's son on the shrine.
 She had been grateful that he had left her alone with her grandson.
 She had brushed back the hair on his face, listening to the garbled things he was saying, half talking in dreams.

 He had taken her hand, speaking nonsense, still shoked by the pain, his voice barely a whisper, then he had fallen asleep.
 Watching his small lips pressed tightly, she had let her tears fall, her anguish over whelming her.
+She shook her head now, brought back from the memory.
+The old man was talking to her, his old drooling speech echoing in the room.
+It was almost midnight.

 "Use this," he said.

 She looked at him as he produced a small bottle from one of the pockets in his jacket.
-She wondered how long, and why, the old man would carry such a beautifuly decorated bottle in his jacket.
-She took the small thing quietly.
+She wondered how long, and why, the old man would carry such a beautifuly

 "It's florid alcohol water," he explained.
 "Rub his body with it."